EsaKris/maphixz-global/readme.md

 - **Branding:** Update `base.html` and static assets for your brand.
 - **Categories:** Add or edit categories in the Django admin or via shell.
-- **Products:** Add products with images and videos via the admin portal.
+- **Products:** Add laptops and accessories with images and videos via the admin portal.
 - **Contact Info:** Update footer and contact page with your business details.

 ---